Solving problems the right way.

 Empathize

-Assessing and understanding the problem we’re trying to solve from a human, business, and technological perspective.
+Exploring and understanding your specific context, problems, and goals from a human, business, and technological perspective.

 02